 Unfortunately, Colwell’s Rule has been misunderstood and misapplied ever since Colwell wrote his famous article.
 (Ironically enough, there’s evidence that Colwell himself misapplied his rule.)
 Colwell, and scholars after him, have been committing a common logical fallacy that has led to a misapplication of Colwell’s original rule.
 Consider the following statement:

-In logic, the terms “dogs” and “mammals” here are the subject and predicate of (D), respectively.
+In logic, the terms “dogs” and “brown things” here are the subject and predicate of (D), respectively.
 We can actually switch around the subject and predicate of this sentence (in logic, called a conversion) to make it say something different:

 When Colwell wrote his famous article, what he was asserting the following statement (“Colwell’s Rule”):

-(C) All definite PNs that precede a copulative verb are (usually) anarthrous.
+(C) Most definite PNs that precede a copulative verb are anarthrous.

 Note: PN stands for “predicate nominative.”

-What does not follow is the converse of this rule:
+What does not deductively follow is the converse of this rule:

 (C*) All anarthrous PNs that precede a copulative verb are (usually) definite.